ESMWG/NoahMP/README.md

 ## Example

-An example presenting the namelist, domain, input, restart files can be found in [https://github.com/esmwg/NoahMP-Training].
+An example can be found in [https://github.com/esmwg/NoahMP-Training], helping you run your first NoahMP simulation.
+Use the namelist, domain, input, restart files as an template for you own simulations.

 ## Porting